Guide your youngest children safely on to solids with this weaning advice from founder of Grub4Life, Nigel Denby…

 It’s easy to prepare simple first-stage purees from a typical nursery menu.
 These first few days of weaning are less about nutrition and more about the baby learning to accept new tastes, and to manoeuvre food around the mouth to the back of the throat for swallowing.

-Pureed combinations of two vegetables or fruits can be prepared alongside older children’s family food recipes, and experienced nursery cooks often make up purees and freeze them in ice cube trays to be used on days when vegetables form part of a composite dish, e.g. lasagne.
-This avoids having to prepare vegetables especially for weaning babies (the same can be done for fruit purees).
+Prepare pureed combinations of two vegetables or fruits alongside older children’s family food recipes.
+Experienced nursery cooks often make up purees and freeze them in ice cube trays to be used on days when vegetables form part of a composite dish, e.g. lasagne.

-Once a baby is handling first-stage purees, it’s important to move on to lumpier, more challenging textures of vegetables, fruits and protein, as well as soft finger foods like blanched vegetable sticks and bread and butter soldiers, which will increase babies’ nutritional intake and their eating skills.
 In general, most babies who have started weaning between 17 and 26 weeks will be eating family food by the age of 12 months.

-Although breast milk is nutritionally complete, recent surveys have identified low plasma vitamin D in 13–28% of women of childbearing age.
 If there is any doubt about a mother’s or baby’s vitamin D status, supplementation should start from as early as one month.
-Sure Start vitamin drops provide the ideal amount of vitamin D.

 What you need: (10 servings)

-● 1 tbsp (15g) sunf lower oil
+● 1 tbsp (15g) sunflower oil

 ● 1 (150g) large onion, peeled and roughly chopped